Skip to main content

 ignoreFiles

 This option allows you to specify a list of files to ignore when generating the SDK.
 This is useful if you want to exclude files that are generated by the SDK generator.
-For example, if you have an API endpoint that you don't want exposed in your SDK.
+For example, if you want to completely customize the README or package manifest files.

 {